Key Takeaways

 First, identify the key communications.
 Think about which emails, chat messages, documents, and text messages support your claim.
 The harassing messages from your supervisor.
 The email where HR dismissed your complaint.
 The performance reviews that were positive until you reported discrimination.
 The policy documents that show you followed procedure.
 The calendar entries that confirm key meetings or incidents.

-Second, create copies outside the employer's systems.
-Forward critical emails to your personal email address.
-Screenshot Teams and Slack messages (including timestamps and sender information).
-Save important documents to a personal device or cloud storage.
+Second, preserve lawfully accessible copies outside the employer's systems when you can do so without taking trade secrets, client files, privileged communications, or confidential business data.
+Screenshot Teams and Slack messages with timestamps and sender information.
+Save or print relevant policy documents, reviews, schedules, or emails that you are allowed to keep.
 Photograph your workspace if physical conditions are relevant.
 Make sure every copy includes enough context to be useful — the full message thread, not just one line; the sender and recipient information; the date and time stamps.

 Third, preserve text messages on personal and work devices.
 If your supervisor texted you inappropriate messages on your personal phone, screenshot them immediately.
 If you have a company phone, photograph the screen or take screenshots before the device is collected.
 Text messages are frequently relevant in employment cases and are frequently lost when phones are wiped or returned.